How to Spend 24 Hours in Bruges

-Unfortunately, it’s charm is no secret and the little city can become quite busy during the day.
+Unfortunately, it’s charm is no secret and the little town can become quite busy during the day.
 Given its location, about an hour from Brussels and 2.5 from Amsterdam, it is a popular place for tourists and groups to come for a day trip.
-Also, unfortunately, is that a few hours or even half day simply wouldn’t do this place justice!
-Of course, if that is all you have, don’t pass it up… just be warned that it will leave you longing for more!
+Unfortunately, a few hours or even half a day simply wouldn’t do this place justice!
+Even 24 hours in Bruges is a whirlwind, but it’s plenty of time to experience some of the best things to do.

-If you’re thinking of adding Bruges to your itinerary and especially if you are unsure if and when you will return to the region, I HIGHLY suggest that you go ahead and book a room to settle in for at least one night.
+If you’re thinking of adding Bruges to your Amsterdam itinerary, especially if you are unsure if and when you will return to the region, I HIGHLY suggest that you go ahead and book a room to settle in for at least one night.
+Book two nights if you can.
 Why?
-Because you’ll get to experience the real Bruges as evening sets in and that’s what will really steal your heart.
-By around 5 or 6, the crowds are thinning and the town quiets down.
-There’s little going on other than picture-perfect, fairytale views.
-This is when you grab a beer, perch yourself along a peaceful canal and soak it up.
-I don’t think I’ve been anywhere more calming!
+Staying overnight and giving yourself a full 24 hours allows you to get to experience the real Bruges as evening sets in.
+An evening in Bruges will really steal your heart.

 What can I do in such a short time?